Benefits for Students in Scotland Handbook

 – Full-time students cannot claim.

-– Getting CA qualifies you for a carer premium in your income support, income-based jobseeker's allowance, income-related employment and support allowance and housing benefit, or a carer element in universal credit.
+– Getting CA qualifies you for a carer element in universal credit or a carer premium in your income support, income-based jobseeker's allowance, income-related employment and support allowance and housing benefit.

 Carer's allowance (CA) is for people who spend at least 35 hours a week looking after a disabled person (an adult or child).
 The disabled person must be getting attendance allowance, the middle or highest rate of disability living allowance care component or the daily living component of personal independence payment.
 The amount of CA you get is not means tested and your student loan, grant or other income does not affect it.
 Part-time students can get CA, but full-time students are not eligible.